liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/02-discover-api.markdown

     http://[host]:[port]/o/[insert-headless-api]/[version]/openapi.yaml

-For example, if you're running @product@ locally on port `8080`, the home URL for discovering the headless delivery API is:
+For example, if you're running @sharepoint@ locally on port `8080`, the home URL for discovering the headless delivery API is:

     http://localhost:8080/o/headless-delivery/v1.0/openapi.yaml